Feb 25, 2022

-Millions of families have found themselves together all day in houses and apartments with nowhere to go.
-Parents are continuing to be family cooks, teachers, and referees, and it isn’t easy to find a balance between work-life and home-life when they are both under the same roof.
-Children are missing the all-important outlet of school – interacting with friends, having a recess or extracurricular activities like music, dance, or sports.
+Parents are cooks, tutors, chauffeurs, referees and working professionals.
+It isn’t easy to find a balance between work-life and home-life when they are both under the same roof.
 As a result, many parents are experiencing “family burnout.”

 Dr. Lisa W. Coyne, Ph.D. of McLean, a Harvard Medical School Affiliate, says to watch for signs of depression, lowered mood, addictive behaviors, sleep disruption, or conflict with your partner.
 Feelings of giving up on your parental responsibilities or even neglecting or abandoning your children may be a sign of burnout.